Epithelioid Mesothelioma

 The stages of epithelioid pleural mesothelioma include:

-• Stage 1 epithelial mesothelioma: Found just in the lung lining and possibly the lung.
-Patients have the best prognosis of any type, especially if they undergo surgery.
+• Stage 1 epithelial mesothelioma: Cancer is found in the lung lining and possibly the lung.
+Patients have the best prognosis of any type, especially if they receive surgery.

-• Stage 2 epithelial mesothelioma: Epithelioid mesothelioma tumors have started to spread further into the lung lining, lung, and nearby organs, but surgery is still possible.
+• Stage 2 epithelial mesothelioma: Epithelioid mesothelioma tumors have started to spread deeper into the lung lining, lung, and nearby organs, but surgery is still possible.

 • Stage 3 epithelial mesothelioma: The cancer has spread further into areas in and around the chest.
-It may or may not be possible to remove tumors with surgery.
+It may or may not be possible to treat with surgery.

-• Stage 4 epithelial mesothelioma: The most advanced stage, with cancer tumors having spread to one or more distant organs outside of the chest, like the brain.
-Patients have the worst prognosis, and surgery isn’t possible, but other treatments may help.
+• Stage 4 epithelial mesothelioma: The most advanced stage, with cancer tumors having spread to distant organs outside of the chest, like the brain.
+Surgery isn’t possible, but other treatments may help.

 The other types of epithelioid mesothelioma don’t have formal stages.
 Doctors can informally stage patients with either “localized” or “advanced” cancer when making a diagnosis.